chopyy/dtuchsch.github.io/_posts/2015-06-30-RT-PREEMPT-on-Raspberry-PI.md

 categories: real-time
 ---

+# Motivation

 Embedded systems may need real-time capabilities for controlling, driving actuators, reading out sensor data *in time* with a given rate.
 This guideline shows how to apply the PREEMPT_RT patch on a Raspberry PI (RPI) v2.
 This guide includes downloading the sources, cross-compiling the kernel on a PC architecture and finally flashing it on the RPI.

+> This guide only covers applying the PREEMPT_RT patch.
+It does not show how to optimize the kernel configuration to reduce the worst case latency of the real-time kernel.
+For input on how to optimize your real-time kernel go to [OSADL Real-time optimization](https://www.osadl.org/Real-time-optimization.qa-farm-latency-optimization.0.html).

+# Configuration

-I'm cross-compiling the kernel on an Intel i7 CPU with 8 GB of RAM that runs Ubuntu Linux as my host system, because it will compile a lot faster than compiling the kernel on the RPI itself.
+I'm cross-compiling the kernel on an Intel i7 CPU with 8 GB RAM that runs Ubuntu Linux as my host system, because it will compile a lot faster than compiling the kernel on the RPI itself.
 As the embedded device I'm using a Raspberry PI v2 Model B.

 ## Downloading and Patching
 There are several possible kernels you can use to build a kernel with PREEMPT_RT.
 The easiest way to get a real-time kernel running on the RPI is to use the raspberry kernel from their GitHub repository.
 In this guide I will briefly describe the way for patching and building the real-time kernel with the kernel source from the GitHub repository of Raspberry.
 I will try to release a guide for patching and running a Vanilla kernel with PREEMPT_RT patch on the RPI soon.